framilano/BlackOps3ServerInstaller/README.md

 ## Custom Maps?
 This section will explain how to load custom maps downloaded from the Steam Workshop.
-Let's say you downloaded the [Mob of the Dead](https://steamcommunity.com/sharedfiles/filedetails/?id=3373649394) custom map and want to host a server with it, create the `usermaps` folder on the root of your server folder (in UnrankedServer) and create a folder within it called `zm_prison` (the map codename, easily "detectable" from the map gamefiles), put all map files inside this folder.
+Let's say you downloaded the [Mob of the Dead](https://steamcommunity.com/sharedfiles/filedetails/?id=3373649394) custom map and want to host a server with it, create the `usermaps` folder on the root of your server folder (in UnrankedServer) and create a folder within it called `zm_prison` (the map codename, easily guess the name from the map gamefiles), put all map files inside this folder.

 ![Screenshot_2025-05-10_22-47-36](https://github.com/user-attachments/assets/002f790f-9843-4288-8fb4-67c929bb4f61)